abhishekmaity/rest-web-services/README.md

 # REST web service

-This a practice repo for REST web service
+This a learner repo for REST web service development